-Since the brain is the control center of our bodies, when we talk about brain health, we’re including things that contribute to our ability to think, remember, move, talk, and even the most basic functions like breathing.
+Since the brain is the control center of our bodies, when we talk about nutrition for brain health, we’re including things that contribute to our ability to think, remember, move, talk, and even the most basic functions like breathing.

 It’s that important for our daily functioning, and we have to protect it just like we do our heart or any other parts of our body.
 Don’t just think “heart-healthy” foods, think “brain-healthy” foods too.